 These services have NOT been shown to:

 - increase rates of intravenous (IV) drug use

 Are there supervised consumption services in other communities?

 Yes, there are supervised consumption services worldwide including Canada.
 For a list of the current sites learn more at Health Canada.

 Would supervised consumption services increase substance use?

-No, there is no evidence that these services promote drug use or lead to an increase in first-time drug use.
+There is no evidence that these services promote drug use or lead to an increase in first-time drug use.
 People do not start using drugs because these services are offered.
-These services are mostly used by people with a long history of drug use.